 Rabbi Sydney Danziger

 Raised in Albuquerque, Rabbi Sydney Danziger (Kavana) attended New York University and the University of New Mexico, graduating with a degree in Political Science and Journalism.
 After graduating, she studied at an ulpan in Israel and, after returning to the U.S., she became a labor union organizer for the American Federation of State, County and Municipal Employees.
 In 2006, she became the Director of National Initiatives for Birthright Israel NEXT, where she worked with unaffiliated young adults.
 This experience eventually inspired her to apply to rabbinical school.
 During her time at Hebrew Union College, she interned at a variety of synagogues and Jewish organizations, from Temple Shaaray Tefila in New York, to Congregation Albert in New Mexico and Hillel at UCLA .
 As a student, Rabbi Danziger was the recipient of the coveted Schusterman Rabbinical Fellowship.
 Ordained in May of 2013, she joined Isaac M. Wise, where she served as the Assistant Rabbi for three years until joining the Jewish Emergent Network.
-She and her husband, Benjamin, were married in 2016.
+She and her husband, Benjamin, were married in 2016 and have a son.